bonnieho/BucketList/README.md

 * BucketList is a listing app that lets users input items that they'd like to accomplish at some point in their lives.

-* When a user submits an item that they'd like to accomplish, it will display that task on the left side of the page in a container labeled "What's still to do", waiting to be accomplished.
+* When a user submits an item that they'd like to accomplish, it displays that task on the left side of the page in a container labeled "What's still to do", waiting to be accomplished.

 * Each task in the Bucket List area also has a `Done!` button.
-When the user clicks it, the item will move to the right side of the page, into a list of completed tasks (a container labeled "Stuff I've done").
+When the user clicks it, the item moves over to the right side of the page into a list of completed tasks (a container labeled "Stuff I've done").

 * The app stores every task in a database, whether completed or not.